STARS4ALL/tessdb-server/README.md

 EOF
 ```

 3. Show current TESS instruments.
-Note that we are using the `tess_v` View,so that the current location info is already incorporated.
+Note that we are using the `tess_v` View,so that the current location info is already included.

 ```sh
 #!/bin/bash